Nelson-iitp/Kookie3/README.md

 # ![K3](Kookie3/icons/icon0_dir.jpg) Kookie3

-> Kookie3 Media Player with un4seen BASS audio library
+> Kookie3 Audio Player with un4seen BASS audio library

 ## ![K3](Kookie3/icons/icon2_pl.jpg) About

-Kookie3 is a stylish media player with sleek looks and minimalist UI.
+Kookie3 is a stylish audio player with sleek looks and minimalist UI.
 Kookie3 is **portable** and has **flexible UI**.
 It is designed to be used as a gadget which sits on top of other windows.
 Kookie3 includes visually appealing features like RGB-hue-Shift, Transperancy and Opacity control and custom animated backgrounds.